Code-Institute-Submissions/https-github.com-Leah9-website_leah_ci_project1/README.md

 * As a recruiter I am looking for someone to fill various roles.
 * As an employer I am searching for a new developer to work on a project.
+* As a business owner I am checking previous experience of a potential employee after having received the website address on a CV.

 ## Design choices

 My design choices are to make a professional looking site with a modern clean look.
 Simple navigation and easy access to required information on a range of devices.
 ## Wireframe
 I have created wireframe views of the three pages that the site will have based on my required sections.
+I used wireframe.cc to complete this task.

 ### Home page